 - one for relevance to your clinical practice

 - one for newsworthiness (i.e., Is this "news", or something my colleagues in my specialty already know?)

 We'll collate your ratings with ratings from at least two of your colleagues in the same specialty and use the ratings to:

-- choose the most pertinent articles for evidence-based information services (see How Ratings Are Used for other services fed by the ratings in MORE Nurses)
+- choose the most pertinent articles for evidence-based information services (see How Ratings Are Used for other services fed by the ratings in MORE Rehab)

-- show you how other nurses in your specialty rated the same article
+- show you how other rehab specialists in your specialty rated the same article

 - send you a Participation Letter to include in your practice portfolio indicating the number of articles rated for the previous year